wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/datasets/Dimension_reduction.rst

 ===================
-Dimension_reduction
+How to cluster my Giotto object?
 ===================

 :Date: 2022-09-14

-This tutorial walks through the dimension reduction and clustering capabilities of Giotto.
+This tutorial walks through the dimension reduction and clustering capabilities of Giotto Suite.
 We begin this tutorial with the Giotto Object processed in the previous tutorial, `data processing <./data_processing.html>`__.
 For convenience, the code to create this object is provided below.
 However, we encourage new users to